Chapter 17.44

 4. Identification signs, including emergency phone numbers of the utility provider, shall be posted at all communication facility sites.

 C. Landscaping Maintenance.
 All trees, foliage, and other landscaping elements on a communication facility site, whether or not used as screening, shall be maintained in good condition at all times in compliance with the approved landscape plan.
 The facility owner or operator shall be responsible for replacing any damaged, dead, or decayed landscaping as promptly as reasonably possible.
-Amendments or modifications to the landscape plan shall be submitted for approval to the director or to the design review board.
+Amendments or modifications to the landscape plan shall be submitted for approval to the director.
 The commission may also require a landscape maintenance agreement.

 D. Noise.
 Each communication facility shall be operated so as to minimize the generation of noise that is audible from off the site.
 Backup generators shall only be operated during periods of power outages, and shall not be tested on weekends or holidays, or between the hours of ten p.m. and seven a.m. on weekday nights.
 At no time shall equipment noise from any source exceed an exterior noise level of sixty decibels at the property line.